Azure/azure-sdk/releases/2020-06/python.md

 - Support for management of Queue entities; creation, deletion, and fetching of metadata.
 - Support for dead letter receivers against both Queues and Subscriptions.
 - Includes a version bump of the internal UAMQP package to support passing both reason and description when deadlettering a message.

+### New Management Libraries

+A new set of management libraries that follow the [Azure SDK Design Guidelines for Python](https://azure.github.io/azure-sdk/python/guidelines/) are now in Public Preview.
+These new libraries provide a number of core capabilities that are shared amongst all Azure SDKs, including the intuitive Azure Identity library, an HTTP Pipeline with custom policies, error-handling, distributed tracing, and much more.
+You can find the list of new packages [on this page](https://azure.github.io/azure-sdk/releases/latest/python.html).
+Documentation and code samples for these new libraries can be found [here](https://azure.github.io/azure-sdk-for-python)

 ## Latest Releases